Dante (Turin Metro)

 Dante is a station of the Turin Metro.
 The station was opened on 6 March 2011 as part of the Line 1 extension from Porta Nuova to Lingotto.

-It is in the busy, commercial district of central Torino, on the Piazza Edmondo De Amicis, near the intersection with Corso Dante Alighieri and Via Nizza.
+It is in the busy, commercial district of central Turin, on the Piazza Edmondo De Amicis, near the intersection with Corso Dante Alighieri and Via Nizza.
 It is located within walking distance to the Castello del Valentino as well as the medical center of Torino, including the CTO Orthopedic Hospital.